 One of the most common healing requests Dorothy receives is how to heal digestion.
-As a result, she offers a customized Digestive Mastery service to address this problem.
-However, if you cannot afford additional service or want immediate help while you wait, you are on the right page!
+If this is your concern, you are on the right page!
 Both the video above and the article below offer information and a simple technique to get you started right away.

 Some Background Information